 I wanted to share a few tips for using this paint if you’re a newbie.
 Here are five important things you should know:

 Are you looking for some great chalkboard DIY projects?
-Check out the must try ideas by scrolling down!
+Check out these must try craft ideas!

 In five minutes your kids can draw on the front of the fridge on not get in trouble, with this special contact paper.
 Later you can remove it, which is nice.
 Chalkboard paint makes a great appliance paint if you want to use that instead of the contact paper, FYI.